 Start a Virtual

 Using invoices will assist to get paid on time.
-An invoice provides legitimate evidence that your services and goods were delivered to your client.
+A valid invoice provides legitimate evidence that your services and goods were delivered to your client.
 It also helps to verify your claim to payment.
 An effective invoicing method presents adequate legal protection when faced with a tax audit.
 Invoices enable companies to verify reported income.

 So yeah, issuing invoice is a big advantage, big deal, and big legal protection.